Tutorial | Custom step-based scenarios#

 Note

-Consider the final dataset at the end of a pipeline.
-This dataset may be the key input to a dashboard, webapp, or Dataiku application.
-It may be routinely shared with other Dataiku projects or exported to other software tools.
+Consider the final datasets at the end of the pipeline, such as tx_windows.
+This dataset—and others like it in the Flow—can serve as a key input to dashboards, webapps, or Dataiku apps.
+These outputs are often shared with other Dataiku projects or exported to external tools.

-1. From the Jobs menu in the top navigation bar, click Scenarios.
+1. From the Jobs (Play button icon.) menu in the top navigation bar, click Scenarios.

 2. Open the Data Refresh scenario.